< Back to blog

 Supply chain management

-This module allows businesses to monitor how their supplies and products move through the supply chain as well as automate key tasks, from communicating with suppliers and vendors to sending invoices out to customers for every shipment.
+This module lets you monitor how their supplies and products move through the supply chain.
+You can also automate key tasks, from communicating with suppliers and vendors to sending invoices out to customers for every shipment.

 Customer relationship management

-A customer relationship management module provides businesses with a central database for all the information they have on their customers and sales leads.
+What does ERP stand for when it comes to customer relationship management solutions?
+A customer relationship management module provides you with a central database for all the information you have on your customers and sales leads.

 Human resources